jeffsanicola/vault-policy-guide/example/example6-kv_policies.md

 ## Example 6D

+User6d has read-only access to KVv2 secrets in the `kvv2` mount.

 1. Log in to Vault as `user6d` with password "changeme" "user6d" will be able to list and read within the `kvv2` mount.
     >